M-5 motorway (Pakistan)

-The M-5 motorway, also known as Multan–Sukkur Motorway, is a north–south motorway in Pakistan, which connects Multan and Sukkur.
+The M-5 Motorway, or the Multan–Sukkur Motorway, is a north–south motorway in Pakistan, which connects Multan and Sukkur.
 The M-5 is a 392 km long, high-speed (120 km/h), controlled-access, six-lane motorway that forms part of the China-Pakistan Economic Corridor.
 It is currently the longest motorway in Pakistan.
 It is one of the longest parts of the Lahore-Karachi Motorway (LKR).